nf-core/sarek/docs/usage.md

 #### Germline variant calling

-Using Sarek, germline variant calling will always be performed if a variant calling tool with a germline mode is selected.
+Using `Sarek`, germline variant calling will always be performed if a variant calling tool with a germline mode is selected.
 Germline variant calling can currently only be performed with the following variant callers:

 - *FreeBayes*